medusajs/medusa/docs/content/advanced/backend/payment/overview.md

 ---
 description: 'Learn about the payment architecture in the Medusa server.
-The payment architecture refers to all operations in the ecommerce store related to processing payments.
-This includes an overview of what Payment Providers, Payment Sessions, and Payments are.'
+The payment architecture refers to all operations in the ecommerce store related to processing payments.'
 ---

 # Payment Architecture Overview